 The thing we’re interested in spending time on with this really interesting group of multi-disciplinary thinkers is: What does it mean when all these AIs become cheap, accessible, and ubiquitous?
 Today, lots of AI is still crappy and unreliable.
 But it’s clearly useful in a way that let’s say blockchain wasn’t.
 Crypto people will come at me with pitchforks, but we’ve spent a decade trying to find a problem that blockchain will solve.
 But AI is so obviously useful even though it’s still kind of garbage.

-So we’ll try to imagine a future where AI becomes good and useful and we can start to ask questions like ‘will this be the end of the law firm?’
-If legal drudgery gets eliminated, can we eliminate junior contract lawyers?
-But if we eliminate junior contract lawyers, how do we get senior contract lawyers?
-If you replace a piece of an industry, could you wind up hollowing out the whole thing?
+So we’ll try to imagine a future where AI becomes good and useful, and we can start to ask questions like ‘Will this be the end of certain kinds of human labor?
+Will AI hollow out the middle class?’
+If human drudgery and the myriad of daily tasks done by mostly middle class white collar workers at computers every day gets eliminated, what happens to our economy, tax-base, and society?
+If you replace a piece of an industry with AI, do you wind up hollowing out the whole thing?

 I don’t know yet, but part of what we want to try to do is play things out in a scenario example where we say, if this happens then what happens and giving ourselves permission to play it out over time.